sletz/eurorack-blocks/documentation/faust/mapping.md

    }
 ```

-Note that this definition is done at module scope.
+Note that this definition is done at `module` scope.
-You can now build again the project, and you will see that the warning for
+You can now build the project again, and you will see that the warning for
 "Phaser Min Notch1 Freq" has disappeared.

 Those warnings are helpful, because they allow you to go systematically through